sterrevangeest/web-app-from-scratch-18-19/README.md

 ## Web App From Scratch

-I working on this application during the ## Web App From Scratch course.
+I working on this application during the Web App From Scratch course.
 During this course we focus on building a native HTML, CSS & JavaScript application, so no frameworks or unnecessary libraries.

-## Lesprogramma
+## Planning

-### Week 1 - Hello API 🐒
+**Week 1** Hello API 🐒

 - [x] During week 1 we focused on rendering data from an API.

 [Repository of week 1](https://github.com/sterrevangeest/web-app-from-scratch-18-19/tree/master/week1)

-### Week 2 - Design and Refactor 🛠
+**Week 2** - Design and Refactor 🛠

 - [ ] Goal: Breakdown the web app.
 Add routes en states.
 Render a detailpage.

 [Repository of week 2](https://github.com/sterrevangeest/web-app-from-scratch-18-19/tree/master/week2)

-### Week 3 - Wrapping up 🎁
+**Week 3**- Wrapping up 🎁

 - [ ] Goal: Manipulate data, create modules and reflect the product.